ads-capstone-su23/599_team_project/README.md

 #### -- Project Status: [Active]

 ## Goals
-Develop a pipeline to extract positive/uplifting news articles from usual news sources like CNN, Fox, MSN, New York Times, etc.
+Develop a pipeline to extract positive/uplifting news articles from prominent news sources like CNN, Fox, MSN, New York Times, and others.

 ## Team Members
 * Azucena Faus